andrewsunglaekim/advanced_git_workshop/readme.md

 This is why small purposeful semantic commits can be really helpful for code maintainability.

-## The three trees
-"The Working Directory".
-This tree is in sync with the local filesystem and is representative of the immediate changes made to content in files and directories.

-The 'Staging Index' tree.
-This tree is tracking Working Directory changes, that have been promoted with git add, to be stored in the next commit.

-The final tree is the Commit History of HEAD.

-When we think about git, we can boil down a good amount of it's commands with how they influence the three "trees" of git. git reset - https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified
+git reset - https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified
 - `--hard` is dangerous, because